JoaoVMRibas/JoaoVMRibas/README.md

 ### Hello 👋

-My name is João.
-I work mainly with WEB development, focusing more on the backend part using .NET.
-I am also currently pursuing my higher education, where I develop most of the time in Java.
+My name is João. <br>
+I am an electronics technician and currently pursuing a degree in Information Systems. <br> I have experience in Salesforce development, performing tasks such as managing user profiles, configuring permissions, creating flows, and setting up objects and page layouts.
+Additionally, I have experience in web development activities, focusing on backend development using languages like C# (.NET) and Java.
 <br><br>

 <div align="center">